"PROGRESS SHALL MARK OUR EVERY STEP"

 "Just thought the other day when working out with another Farmhouse brother..."a sacrifice of time, pleasure, and comforts"...the words live on in my brain and in how we live our lives.
 The words permeate all areas of my life as a husband, father, brother, manager, and friend.
 Farm House did inspire me to seek the best in life."

 "I didn't plan on joining a Fraternity when I started college.
 The Spring of my Freshman year I decided to go through rush and I am so glad that I did.
 I don't exaggerate to say that twelve years later some of my closest relationships are still with the friends I made in FarmHouse.
-There is nothing more influential to our present and future than the community of people we surround ourselves with.
+There is nothing more influential to our present and future than the community of people with whom we surround ourselves.
 I am so thankful for the guys I shared my four years of college with in FarmHouse Fraternity."

 David Talbert, Spring '03